Maria Kirilenko: 2010: First Grand Slam quarterfinal

-Kirilenko began the year by competing in the ASB Classic, where she reached the quarterfinals but lost to Shahar Pe'er.
+Kirilenko began the year by competing in the Auckland Open, where she reached the quarterfinals but lost to Shahar Pe'er.
 With a ranking at that time of No. 58, Kirilenko was unseeded at the Australian Open, where in the first round she upset her friend, former doubles partner, 2008 champion and 14th seed Maria Sharapova, 7–6, 3–6, 6–4, in a 3-hour 22-minute marathon.
 It was the second-longest women's match in Australian Open history (only behind the 2011 fourth-round match between Francesca Schiavone and Svetlana Kuznetsova).
 She advanced to the quarterfinals, losing to Zheng Jie, who was also unseeded for this tournament.
 In the doubles portion, she and her partner, Agnieszka Radwańska, were seeded 15th and advanced to the semifinals, losing there to the world No. 1 pairing of Cara Black and Liezel Huber in three sets.

-Kirilenko entered as 32nd seed at the BNP Paribas Open in Indian Wells.
-She made it to the third round, losing there to second seeded Caroline Wozniacki.
+Kirilenko entered as 32nd seed at the Indian Wells Open, and made it to the third round, losing there to second seeded Caroline Wozniacki.

-Kirilenko participated in the Sony Ericsson Open in Miami as 32nd seed.
-Like Indian Wells, she advanced to the third round, again losing to Wozniacki.
+In Miami, she advanced as 32nd seed like Indian Wells to the third round, again losing to Wozniacki.

-Kirilenko played in Rome in the Internazionali BNL d'Italia, where she was unseeded.
-She advanced to the quarterfinals, where she lost to world No. 1 Serena Williams.
+Kirilenko played in Rome at the Italian Open where she was unseeded.
+She lost in the quarterfinals to world No. 1, Serena Williams.